Selling a House with Tenants in California - Easy Process for Landlords

 • If you can't wait until your renters' lease is up and don’t have just cause for vacating, engage in fair negotiations that honor your tenants' rights.

-If you’re interested in selling a rental property that comes with tenants, you have options and we’re well prepared to help you explore them.
+If you're interested in selling your rental that's tenant occupied, you have options, and we're well prepared to offer to help with a streamlined process that considers all your needs.

 1. Give us a call at 951-331-3844—or fill out the short form below—to request your fair cash offer.

-2. Await our prompt response to discuss your property in greater detail and schedule a one-time inspection that allows us to offer the highest amount possible.
+2. We'll discuss your property in greater detail with you and schedule a one-time inspection that allows us to offer the highest amount possible.

 3. At the time of the inspection, our in-house inspector will quote you a fair cash offer, and if you're on board, you can consider your home sold!

 4. Choose your closing date, and leave the rest to us.
-You can choose payment via check or wire transfer.
-It simply doesn’t get any easier.
+You can choose payment via check or money order.
+It simply doesn't get any easier no matter how long is left to their lease.

 YouTube video